Ceiling paneling ideas – 10 ways add drama and detail to architecture

 Designed by Heidi Callier Design, the process for the room is described, 'we had to work with the existing woodwork in the dining room and it felt very heavy at first so my mandate was to find ways to brighten and richen.
 The wallcovering is a linen and I just think it's the perfect foil to the woodwork'.

 The dark wood used throughout this dining room space celebrates classic design and the beauty of natural materials.
-The pairing of the dark wood with modern light fittings and soft materials creates a more balanced look that elegantly combines the traditional with the contemporary.
+The pairing of the dark wood with modern light fittings and soft materials creates a more balanced look that elegantly combines the traditional with the contemporary, a great look for beamed ceiling ideas also.

 8. Refresh traditional style paneling with paint